-September 20, 2009—The Small Business Act and Small Business Investment Act of 1958, Extension, provided a 1-month temporary extension of programs authorized under the 2 Acts, including the SBIR and SBTT programs of NIH.
+September 30, 2009—The Small Business Act and Small Business Investment Act of 1958, Extension, provided a 1-month temporary extension of programs authorized under the 2 Acts, including the SBIR and STRR programs of NIH, through October 30, 2009.
 (P.L.
 111-66)

 October 28, 2009—The National Defense Authorization Act for FY 2010 required the Department of Defense “to provide” for chiropractic clinical trials to be conducted by NIH or an independent academic institution.
 (P.L.
 111-84)

-October 30, 2009—The Small Business Act and Small Business Investment Act of 1958, Extension, provided a one-month temporary extension of programs authorized under the two Acts, including the Small Business Innovation Research and Small Business Technology Transfer programs of NIH.
+October 30, 2009—The Small Business Act and Small Business Investment Act of 1958, Extension, provided a 1-month temporary extension of programs authorized under the 2 Acts, including the SBIR and STTR programs of NIH through January 31, 2010.
 (P.L.
 111-89)

 December 16, 2009—The Consolidated Appropriations Act, 2010, provides $31 billion for NIH.
 Provisions of note in Section IV (Labor, HHS, and Education include the following: